tom-henderson/tom-henderson.github.io/_posts/2016-07-30-edgerouter-azure-vpn.md

 {% gist c32eed662edb5eaa034f6f9a0ae7fb7f %}

-To get the public IP address of your new Azure Virtual Nerwork Gateway, you can use:
+To get the public IP address of your new Azure Virtual Network Gateway, you can use:

 ```powershell
 $remoteGatewayIP = Get-AzureRmPublicIpAddress -Name $remoteGatewayIPAddressName -ResourceGroupName $resourceGroup